Vaishwal4032/isroproj/README.md

 # isroproj

-This project is made during my Internship at ISRO.
+This project is made during my Internship at ISRO with my group partner https://github.com/Harsh7300.
 This Machine Learning Model basically detects the manufacturer and model of a vehicle.
 We match it by it's number plate.
 If they matches it's a legal number plate otherwise it's fake.Now here we present you the second part of the project.<br>

 # Requirements